Ex-presidents hit the campaign trail for last-ditch pitches

 “I understand that democracy might not seem like a top priority right now, especially when you’re worried about paying the bills,” Mr. Obama said in Philadelphia.
 “But when true democracy goes away, we’ve seen throughout history, we’ve seen around the world, when true democracy goes away, people get hurt.
 It has real consequences.”

-However, Republicans believe they have momentum in key races, including in Pennsylvania, where Mr. Oz has been closing fast.
-The race is tied, with Mr. Oz up by 0.1 percentage point, in the RealClear Politics average of polls.
+Republicans believe they have momentum in key races, including in Pennsylvania, where Mr. Oz has been closing fast.
+The race is tied, with Mr. Oz up by 0.1 percentage point in the RealClear Politics average of polls.

 The state has proved to be the ultimate battleground in recent years.
 Mr. Trump won the state in 2016, and Mr. Biden carried it in 2020.

 Mr. Biden has a long history with the state.
-Born in Scranton, he often plays up his working-class roots, reminding voters that when he represented Delaware in the Senate he was sometimes labeled Pennsylvania’s third senator.
+Born in Scranton, he often plays up his working-class roots and reminds voters that he was sometimes labeled Pennsylvania’s third senator when he represented Delaware in the Senate.

 On Saturday, Mr. Biden played the opening act to his former boss, Mr. Obama.
-He said he needs reinforcements in Washington to pass an assault weapons ban, protect abortion rights and stop the GOP from gutting Social Security and Medicare.
+He said he needs reinforcements in Washington to pass an assault weapons ban, protect abortion rights and stop Republicans from gutting Social Security and Medicare.

 “These guys will never cease to amaze me, man,” Mr. Biden said.
 “They’re literally coming after Social Security and Medicare.”

 Mr. Biden campaigned earlier Saturday in Illinois on behalf of Reps.
 Lauren Underwood, Sean Casten and Bill Foster.
-On Sunday, he was campaigning with Gov. Kathy Hochul of New York, who is facing a stiff challenge from Republican Rep. Lee Zeldin.
+On Sunday, he was campaigning with New York Gov. Kathy Hochul, who is facing a stiff challenge from Republican Rep. Lee Zeldin.

+Mr. Biden called Mr. Zeldin an “election denier” for voting not to certify the 2020 presidential election.

+“There are more than 300 Republican candidates for state, local and federal office who are election deniers who say that I did not win the election even though the hundreds of attempts to challenge and have all failed,” he said.
+“Kathy Hochul’s opponent is one of those those election deniers.”

-Mr. Obama, however, remains the hottest attraction for Democrats, while Mr. Trump trounces other Republicans in terms of star power, as he teases another run for president in 2024 and continues to cast doubt on the 2020 election.
+Mr. Obama, however, remains the hottest attraction for Democrats.
+Mr. Trump is trouncing other Republicans in terms of star power as he teases another run for president in 2024 and continues to cast doubt on the 2020 election.

 “Everybody, I promise you in the very, very, very short period of time you are going to be so happy,” Mr. Trump said.